-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 The fund invests at least 85% of its assets in equity securities and value rights of companies.
 A maximum of 15% of the net assets can be invested in variable and fixed income securities and money market instruments as well as liquidity.